-Ruth Cullen is Director of Advancement and Communications at The Connecticut Forum.
+Meet the next in our series, Ruth Cullen, Director of Advancement and Communications at The

 RUTH CULLEN: When Doris and Richard Sugarman founded The Connecticut Forum in 1992, they were Hartford-based.
 They always had a big vision for the impact of the organization in connecting people and ideas and building community.
 Because Connecticut is such a small state, I think they wanted The Forum to find its heart right here in Hartford.

 The goal was to create a place for exciting conversations among prominent thought leaders, experts, and celebrities that was open to everyone—not just those in the Greater Hartford area, although that’s geographically where the bulk of our audience and those involved with us come from.
 People from throughout the state do come to Hartford just for our events.
 That’s the whole essence of The Forum being totally inclusive and wanting to embrace all of Connecticut.

 HOW HAVE YOU BECOME PART OF HARTFORD AND HOW HAS HARTFORD BECOME A PART OF YOU?

 RUTH CULLEN: I was relatively new to Connecticut and I wanted to be close to a small, accessible city.
 I was seeking diverse people, experiences, places, and voices.
 I hit the jackpot when the first place I explored was The Connecticut Forum.
 Now, 12 years later, I feel the same way.
 I’m proud to be part of an organization that has created deep roots in this community that touch many lives.